 Cryptocurrency regulatory landscape: national breakdown

 The Dutch authority AFM is preparing for the implementation of MiCA on the national level and will be issuing updated licenses to CASPs.
 The website of the government agency says that companies must prepare for new inspections and be ready to comply with security requirements of the DORA act which outlines practices that all fintech providers must adopt to keep the personal information of users safe.
+Countries like the Netherlands are creating favorable regulatory frameworks to attract crypto companies.

 The important estimate from the AFM is that the registration and issuance of a license will take at least five months effectively freezing some operations if violations are found during inspections.
 It can affect users living in the Netherlands.
 This national agency was one of the first to announce its plans and reveal the framework that providers must follow.
+Pennsylvania's regulatory environment is favorable for digital asset companies, emphasizing its hands-off approach and the absence of a requirement for a Money Transmitter License.

 This haste is completely justifiable considering the fact that the country wants to be recognized as the next best hub for AI, fintech, and blockchain companies.